thatprismarine/multidistribute/README.md

 ## Program Functionality

 - **Collections:**
   An authority initializes a collection with a cap on the total tokens that can be deposited, usually based on the circulating amount of the token.
-Users commit tokens to the collection and their deposit is tracked for future reward distributions.
+Users commit tokens to the collection and receive replacement tokens in return.
+The collection can be configured to either store the committed tokens in a vault or burn them.
+User deposits are tracked for future reward distributions.

 - **Distributions:**
   The collection authority can set up a distribution associated with a collection.
 The distribution holds tokens that are later shared among the users who deposited tokens into the collection.